i-jurij/oswc2_styles/README.md

 Collected from [BassCSS](https://basscss.com/) and [Picnic](https://picnicss.com/documentation#home)
 using [Rollup](https://rollupjs.org/) and [rollup-plugin-css-porter](https://github.com/RJHwang/rollup-plugin-css-porter).

 !!!
-From BassCSS deleted "grid" and renamed ".flex" to ".flexx".
+In BassCSS renamed ".flex" to ".flexx".

 BassCSS using for functionality (typo, margin, padding, display ... ).
 Picnic using for components (buttons, forms, cards, blocks ...).